 homemade chocolate brownies

-- For a more cake-like brownie, add 1 more large egg to the chocolate fudge brownie recipe.
-You can add a few minutes to your baking time too.
+- For a more cake-like pecan pie brownie, add 1 more large egg to the homemade chocolate brownie recipe.
+You can add a few minutes to your baking time too to help make it more cake-like.
+Just be careful not to over bake them.

 - If you'd rather use a brownie mix in place of my homemade brownie recipe, that's totally okay!
 If going to go the brownie mix route, I recommend adding 2 teaspoons of vanilla extract and the 1 teaspoon of espresso powder to the brownie mix to give it a boost of flavor!